flutter/website/faq.md

 converted to widgets on the fly.
 Because build methods are "just code", they can do anything, including interpreting markup and turning it into widgets.

-### My app has a Slow Mode banner/ribbon in the upper right.
+### My app has a Debug banner/ribbon in the upper right.
 Why am I seeing that?

 By default `flutter run` command uses the debug build configuration.